 Rewriting the whole thing is a common practice, when too little was made to avoid a Legacy System.
 Too little refactoring resulted in too much refactoring, as technical debt didn’t disappear by itself.

-In smaller scale it is also very dangerous.
+Too much refactoring in smaller scale it is also very dangerous.
 Nothing is never perfect.
 Perfect is spelled PARALYSIS .
 A variable could always be renamed, some other pattern could be used… Hours, days, weeks, months pass by and nothing is completely finished, nothing is fully working.

 The line between over refactoring and improving code is very blurry.
 It is very subjective and opinion based.
 To make matters worst, non Software Developers usually don’t understand the need to redo something.
 It is counter-intuitive: when a house is being built, a wall is not demolished to build another one in it’s place.